 Sunday Singles (12 matches) 12 points

 A maximum of 27 points are available, so the winning team needs to reach 14.
 If numbers allow it, some years the pairings are 6 matches as opposed to 5.
 This bumps up the maximum available points to 30, and doing so the winning mark becomes 15.5.

 Each team comprises 12 players who have either qualified automatically or who have been selected by the Captain ( a ‘Captain’s pick’).

 Over the years each team has been represented by almost 50 golfers respectively, varying from experienced match-players to those still in their first membership season at Bellingham.
 The draw made each year throws up wonderful pairings, and all games are played in the highest of spirits.

 5. How To Qualify

-The golf club runs a Ryder Cup League Table throughout the season for each team.
+The golf club runs a Ryder Cup order of merit throughout the season for each team.
 Members gain Ryder Cup points for playing in handicapping competitions held on a Saturday and Sunday.
 Your Ryder Cup points are determined by the number of people who play in a competition and your finishing position in the competition.